whatnickcodes/unocss-preset-tailwindcss-motion/README.md

 ### ::backdrop

-Tailwind *I think* compiles to both `:root {}` and `::backdrop {}` separately for variables.
-Because of how browsers work, you can't even do this they are treated separately: `:root, ::backdrop {}`.
-That's a lot of extra bytes...
-So we purposely skip `::backdrop` it is rarely used.
+Tailwind compiles `:root {}` and `::backdrop {}` separately for variables since browsers treat them as distinct contexts.
+Unfortunately, you can't even do something like this `:root, ::backdrop {}` as that does not work.

+That's a lot of bytes to do twice...
+So we skip `::backdrop`.
+It's rarely used anyway by people.

 ### typewriter effect supports custom fonts